afresh1/OpenBSD-perl/UPDATING.md

 * Copy the new Makefile.bsdwrapper1 to the git repo
 * Then you can commit the patch changes!
 * Now have people test on additional architectures.
+* Double check that we got results from all archs, or at least enough

 ### Updating in CVS
 See bin/import_perl for most of the notes related to importing.
 That script